Surface Prep For Painting: Remove Cracked or Peeling Paint

-Remove any loose, peeling paint with a paint scraper and sandpaper.
+Begin surface prep for painting by removing any loose, peeling paint with a paint scraper and sandpaper.
 Sand all edges to smooth the surface and help the new paint adhere.
-Scrub all surfaces with a mild detergent with a sponge or rag to remove all dirt, grease, oil, etc. Rinse surface well and allow to dry.
+Scrub all surfaces with a mild detergent and a sponge or rag to remove all dirt, grease, oil, etc. Rinse surface well and allow to dry.
 Spot-priming will help the new paint adhere and give a better finished look.

 Small Cracks and Nail Holes - Brush the area clean.
 Use your finger or a putty knife to fill nail holes or very small cracks with wood filler if you are patching wood.
 For plaster and drywall use a non-shrinking joint or spackling compound.
 Using a putty knife, apply a thin skin of filler over the patched area.
 After patch is dry, sand it smooth.
 Wipe with a moist cloth to remove dust, then spot-prime to create a uniform surface and help the new paint adhere.

 Larger Holes and Cracks - For holes and cracks larger than a nail hole, cut two pieces of a self-adhesive mesh joint tape, making sure that the pieces are larger than the hole.
 Center the two pieces in the shape of an "X" over the hole and press firmly into place.
 Cracks usually require just a single piece.
 Then, using a putty knife, cover the mesh with one or more layers of joint compound.
 When the material is dry, sand smooth and spot-prime.

 Surface Prep For Painting: Remove Wallpaper